When career was on the rocks, Stricker hit balls into the snow

 “I felt like Nick Saban leaving Birmingham,” Stricker said.
 “If you’ve ever seen Nick Saban come into Birmingham, it’s four squad cars, multiple police escort, and I was able to get one of those to the airport.
 I felt pretty special leaving.”

 That is what success can provide.
-Stricker will return to Bethpage next year when he will captain the U.S. squad in the 2002 Ryder Cup.
+Stricker will captain the U.S. squad in the 2020 Ryder Cup at Whistling Straits.

 Stricker will tee off at 12:05 p.m. today in the 101st PGA Championship.
 He does not have much of a chance to win this major.